ssisbit/ssis.bit/docs/index.md

-# ssis.bit
+# ssis:bit
-AIO solution for SSIS students
+AIO microcomputer solution with CircuitPython, display and battery for SSIS students.

 ## Hardware